In this article

 - Optional: Select if you’d like to add the word TEST or a time stamp to the end of your subject line.

 Note: The button will be gray when no addresses are selected.

 Check your Inbox for your test email.
 Your test email is a full featured copy of your email template.

-It's important to have a testing checklist before you start testing.
-We've put together a list of the essential elements of your email to pay attention to when you are testing.
+We’ve put together a list of the essential elements of your email to pay attention to when you are testing.
 Take a moment to read through our suggestions here and review the checklist on our blog.

 Make sure you have enough email clients represented in your test list.
-For example, you might want to set up general address with all the major ISP's (Yahoo, Gmail, Hotmail).
+For example, you might want to set up general address with all the major ISPs (Yahoo, Gmail, Hotmail).
 Send your test emails to these accounts and check out how your email renders in those email browsers.
-Or use WordFly's Inbox Preview to test your email across over 30+ email clients right in the testing tab of the email campaign.
+Or use WordFly’s Inbox Preview to test your email across over 30+ email clients right in the testing tab of the email campaign.

 Click on your linked images and test links, are these links redirecting to the correct landing pages?
-It's so important to test every link in the email.
-It's usually the one link that isn't tested that ends up breaking when the email sends.
+It’s important to test every link in the email.
+It’s usually the one link that isn't tested that ends up breaking when the email sends.
 Click on everything to be sure all the links are working properly.
 Also be sure to check out the Full Review section of the testing tab for any issues.

 Does a stakeholder need to review the email as well?
 Review our suggestions for testing with stakeholders.